Hi, guys!!!!!!

 It's actually been two years, two months, one week, and a day since I last wrote here, and I can explain.

-A whole lot happened in that time, and some things had to take a backseat for a while, one of which is this blog.
+A whole lot happened in that time, and some things had to pipe low for a while, one of which is this blog.

 Unintentional, but very necessary.